Spider giant crab management, education and science initiatives

-These initiatives will support shared enjoyment of the giant spider aggregation at Rye and Blairgowrie piers – if an aggregation settles there again this year - by recreational fishers, divers and other community members.
+These initiatives will support shared enjoyment of the giant spider aggregation at Rye and Blairgowrie piers – when an aggregation settles there - by recreational fishers, divers and other community members.

-- Signage for key access and transit points, informed and approved by land managers, including information regarding the revised daily bag limit has now been reduced from 30 to 15 spider crabs per person per day.
+- Signage for key access and transit points, informed and approved by land managers, including information regarding the daily bag limit of 15 spider crabs per person per day.

 - Fisheries Officer patrols to provide education and compliance on-site.